Edward F. Harrington: Federal judicial service

 On September 18, 1987, Harrington was nominated by President Ronald Reagan to a seat on the United States District Court for the District of Massachusetts vacated by Judge Andrew Augustine Caffrey.
-Harrington was confirmed by the United States Senate on February 19, 1988 and received his commission on February 22, 1988.
+Harrington was confirmed by the United States Senate on February 19, 1988, and received his commission on February 22, 1988.
 He assumed senior status on March 1, 2001.
 He was a member of the Judicial Conference of the United States Committee on the Administration of the Bankruptcy System from 1992 to 1999 and again from 2005 to 2011.

 Harrington helped shape the novel "fraud on the market" doctrine in security fraud cases, adopted the controversial use of "repressed memory" in sexual abuse cases, formulated the scholastic standards required of learning-disabled students in private schools, required standards for public school teachers and due diligence for federal regulators of the fishing industry, fashioned discovery rules for electronic documents, and upheld the supremacy of the cell-phone tower statute over local zoning regulations.

 He participated in many major patent cases involving significant inventions in the medical, electronic, and communication fields, and applied the anti-trust theory to "buy-out" companies’ conspiring to depress the value of corporations intended to be acquired.
 His opinions in McGuire v.
 Reilly resolved the contentious confrontations between anti-abortion protesters and women's health clinic employees outside a Brookline clinic by imposing on equal protection grounds the same counseling restrictions on both adversaries.

-Harrington was an early critic of the mandatory Sentencing Commission Guidelines, criticizing them for their inflexibility and severity.
-See, United States v.
-Snyder, 954F.Supp.19 (1997).
-As Senior Judge, he declined to hear criminal cases based on his conviction that the Guidelines infringed the sentencing judge's traditional discretion.
-See, United States v.
-Sidhom, 144F.Supp.2d.41 (2001).
-The United States Supreme Court ultimately rendered the Guidelines discretionary, rather than mandatory, and he resumed trying criminal cases.
-His article "The Metaphorical Wall" on the separation of Church and State was published in America, the national Jesuit magazine, on January 17, 2005.
-Its theme was that the First Amendment is a prohibition against government, not religion, and fully protects religious exercise and speech.

-Harrington served as both U.S. Attorney and U.S. District Judge for the federal District of Massachusetts, a distinction held by only six other individuals since the District was established in 1789.

-Since 2015, Harrington has been conducting mediation hearings in the District Court's ADR Program.

-He was presented with the 2019 Edward Bennett Williams '41 Lifetime Achievement Award] by the Holy Cross Lawyers Association for distinguished service to the legal profession and devotion to the College.

-The Proceedings for the Presentation of his Portrait were reported in 261F.Supp.2dXXXIX (2003).